 But why is vitamin B12 deficiency so common among thyroid patients?

-The reason is actually multifactorial, meaning that there are multiple conditions which contribute to it and they all stem from how low thyroid function impacts your body.
+The reason is actually multifactorial, meaning that there are multiple conditions that contribute to it and they all stem from how low thyroid function impacts your body.

-The first reason that hypothyroid patients suffer from B12 deficiency has to do with an autoimmune disease which attacks certain cells in your stomach which renders them damaged and non-functioning.
+The first reason that hypothyroid patients suffer from B12 deficiency has to do with an autoimmune disease that attacks certain cells in your stomach which renders them damaged and non-functioning.

 This leads to the inability to absorb B12 and thus deficiency.

 Roughly 1/3 (one-third) of primary hypothyroid patients have evidence of these antibodies!